 CVCA relies on the Ministry of Natural Resources Technical Guide - River & Stream Systems: Erosion Hazard Limit (2002) to determine the erosion hazard.
 Due to this, CVCA considers an erosion access allowance of 6 metres adjacent to the stable top of slope and/or meander belt width when evaluating development proposals in relation to erosion hazards.
-An erosion access allowance is meant to provide access for emergencies, maintenance and construction activities.
-As such, development within the erosion access allowance is considered to be encroaching on the associated hazardous lands and would be subject to the policies contained in this section.
+An erosion access allowance is meant to provide access for emergencies, unforeseen circumstances, maintenance and construction activities.
+As such, development within the erosion access allowance is considered to be encroaching on the associated hazardous lands and would be subject to the policies contained in Section 5.8, Development Within the Allowance of an Erosion Hazard.